PLEASE Use tabs below to locate specific CANVAS FEATURES FOR links and documentation

 - How to Embed a Kaltura Media in Canvas (PDF) This tutorial covers instructions on how to embed a video within the Rich Content Editor section of an Assignment.

-- How to Edit Captions (PDF) Learn how to edit the automatically generated captions in your videos.
+- How to Edit Captions - REACH (PDF) Learn how to edit the automatically generated captions in your videos.

 - How to Download Closed Captions (PDF) This tutorial provides the steps to save a copy of your Kaltura media closed captions.